MagnusRox/simple-pytest/README.md

  Note: The comparison takes place in the function 'check_country_value'.
 It takes unique country name, obtains the corresponding values from the sheet and the API responses and then compares them togeather.
  Edge cases where the country name argument is not present in the sheet has been added(This includes incorrect country names as well).

-#### • A pytest mark has been added to each of the test function to enable continent wise run.
+#### • 3 pytest marks("asia", "europe", "africa") has been added to each of the test function to enable continent wise run.

 Note: Multiple marks can be added here.
 Added only region to suit the requirement